kamiarkhayam/BigData-Compression-GNN/README.md

 5. **Data Compression**
    - Utilize the trained models and prepared data to perform compression in the `compression` folder.

+6. **Visualization**
+   - Employ the scripts in the `plotting` folder for visualizing the results and spatial distribution of datasets.

 ## Requirements

 - Python 3.x